M21CE13Cenidet/HeterogeneousSingleContainerDataSet/Readme.md

 | ... | ... | ... | ... | ... | ... | ... | ... |
 |23 | 1 | 1 | 3 | 1 | 2 | 1 | 1|

+References:

+[Karabulut and Inceo Inceoglu, 2004]
+Karabulut, K. and ˙Inceo ˘glu, M. M. (2004).
+A hybrid genetic algorithm for packing in 3d with deepest bottom left with fill method.
+In International Conference on Advances in Information Systems, pages 441–450.
+Springer

+Bischoff, E. E. and Ratcliff, M. (1995).
+Issues in the development of approaches to container loading.
+Omega, 23(4):377–390.